libgdx/libgdx.github.io/wiki/graphics/2d/tile-maps.md

 mapRenderer.setView(projectionMatrix, startX, startY, endx, endY);
 ```

-The view boundaries are give in the x/y plane, with the y-axis pointing upwards.
+The view boundaries are given in the x/y plane, with the y-axis pointing upwards.
 The units used are specific to the map and format it was loaded from.

 To render all layers of the map you can then simply call: